MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 ```

 ### -ImAddresses
-The instant message voice over IP (VOIP) session initiation protocol (SIP) addresses for the user.
+The instant message voice-over IP (VOIP) session initiation protocol (SIP) addresses for the user.
 Read-only.
 Returned only on $select.
 Supports $filter (eq, not, ge, le, startsWith).